jihyunsong42/musicNFTMarketplace_frontend/README.md

 ## Prerequisites
 Metamask MUST be installed on your browser.
-You also need to set up your network to Polygon testnet and prepare some test Matic for your transaction gas fee.
+You also need to set up your network to Polygon testnet and prepare some test MATIC for your transaction gas fee.

 ## Basic Usage
 ### How to mint your NFT